kevinmiles/SilveR/README.md

 dotnet publish -c Release -r osx-x64

 For windows you will need to xcopy the R-3.5.1 folder to the root of the publish output folder.
-For linux and mac you will need to provide your own R install (We need help here to work out how to add a specific version of R into the build process)
+For linux and mac you will need to provide your own R install (We need help here to work out how to add a specific version of R into the build process).

 To run the published system run SilveR.exe.
 A console window will appear stating that the system is listening on http://localhost:5000.
 Open your browser and navigate to that location.